margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * I am intelligent, and can tap into a divine sense of intelligence

-"The understanding that the Ego is Mind, and that there is but one Mind or intelligence, begins at once to destory the errors of mortal sense and to supply the truth of immortal sense.
+"The understanding that the Ego is Mind, and that there is but one Mind or intelligence, begins at once to destroy the errors of mortal sense and to supply the truth of immortal sense.
 This understanding makes the body harmonious; it makes the nerves, bones, brain, etc., servants, instead of masters."

 * A prisoner of the Lord, not chained to anything or anyone else, or false sense, or guilt, or opinions